 Lincoln University is an agricultural school that has grown into a major research institution.
 Lincoln excels in land and natural resource management.
-Its Agribusiness and Economics Research Centre; Tourism and Recreation Research and Education Centre; Centre for Soil and Environmental Quality; and Isaac Centre for Nature Conservation are all among New Zealand's leading research institutes.
-It is also the home of the National Centre for Advanced Bio-Protection Technologies, one of only seven government sponsored research centers in the country.
-In keeping with the strengths of the university at large, Lincoln's landscape architecture program concentrates on the sustainability and enhancement of ecological and cultural values.
-In addition to being the largest and arguably the best landscape architecture program in New Zealand.
+The University's Agribusiness and Economics Research Centre, Tourism and Recreation Research and Education Centre, Centre for Soil and Environmental Quality, and Isaac Centre for Nature Conservation are all among New Zealand's leading research institutes.
+Lincoln is also the home of the National Centre for Advanced Bio-Protection Technologies, one of only seven government-sponsored research centers in the country.
+In keeping with the strengths of the university at large, Lincoln's landscape architecture program concentrates on the sustainability and enhancement of ecological and cultural values in addition to being the largest and arguably the best landscape architecture program in New Zealand.

-This institution offers a large selection of courses, with strengths in agriculture, ecology and bioprotection, environmental science, viticulture and oenology, plant science, soil science, landscape architecture, social science, recreation and tourism, and business.
+Lincoln University offers a large selection of courses, with strengths in agriculture, ecology and bioprotection, environmental science, viticulture and oenology, plant science, soil science, landscape architecture, social science, recreation and tourism, and business.
 Students will also be able to take classes in landscape ecology, landscape assessment, and sustainable landscape design.
 For more information about specific courses, use the on-site course catalog.

 You will take regular courses with local students at this institution.
 Course registration takes place during your on-site orientation period, so enrollment in particular courses cannot be guaranteed in advance of arrival.
 You may enroll in any courses for which space is available and for which you meet the host institution's requirements or prerequisites.
-You must take what the host institution considers to be a full-time load (generally, 4 Lincoln courses worth15 credits each per semester which is the equivalent of 12-15 Penn State credits).
+You must take what the host institution considers to be a full-time load.
+Students will register for 16 credits, or 60 Lincoln credits for the program.
+1 Penn State credit = 3.25 Lincoln credit.

-To see what kind of credit students in past semesters have received for courses taken on this program, visit the Christchurch Course Equivalency List.
+To see what kind of credit students in past semesters have received for courses taken on this program, visit the Christchurch Course Equivalency List*.
 Keep in mind you will need to complete the course equivalency process once you have been accepted to your program and after you have completed your registration abroad.
 To obtain specific instructions on this process visit our Course Equivalencies page.
 To learn how the courses on this program can work into your individual degree audit, meet with your academic adviser.

 Housing and Meals

+By studying abroad in New Zealand, you will live in one of the best places to live abroad.
 Housing costs in New Zealand can vary significantly between the different housing options.
 Students are responsible for researching the different housing opportunities in order to choose their best option.
-See the notes section of the budget sheet for more details on the varying costs.
+For more information on the varying housing costs, visit the notes section of the budget sheet.

-For more information on program costs, please be sure to review the Budget Sheets listed above.
+For more information on program costs, please be sure to review the fall budget sheet and spring budget sheet.
 These budget sheets include information on costs that are billable to the bursar bill, as well as estimated additional costs.
 Costs vary by program, so it is important to review this information carefully.